eddiesholl/atom-fancy-react/README.md

 There is a sample package available at https://github.com/eddiesholl/atom-fancy-react-test that offers an example package structure that works with this plugin, and some sample components to play around with.
 For example, there are some missing components that can be `generate`d to complete the implementation.

+# Contributing

+If your particular configuration is not supported, feel free to open an issue and describe the changes you are looking for.
+Pull requests are most welcome!

 # Future items

 ## Wider configuration for project structure